TexasInstruments/simplelink-ti154stack-examples/README.md

 ## Build Examples

-After building the SDK libraries, you can build the ti_wisunfan examples.
+After building the SDK libraries, you can build the ti154stack examples.
 The examples support two ways to build:

 * [CCS IDE](#build-examples-from-ccs)